Amazon places bet on streaming, fast-paced music awards show

 “It allowed us to throw out all the conventions and put them back together and rearrange it,” said Clark.

-Without commercials, the show will rely on other revenue streams, most visibly Amazon products, including a shoppable version of a red carpet pre-show with Amazon merch and curated by Amazon Fashion.
+All content on Prime Video is commercial free and this award show will include a shoppable version of a red carpet pre-show with merch curated by Amazon Fashion.

 “In the Amazon world, we have customers now.
 It’s no longer a passive viewing experience,” said Clark.